Farm to Table.

 DETAILS:

-We meet Monday through Friday, 5 days a week, 5 hours a day at our Carp Children’s Farm plot in Carpinteria.
-Come for for all five days, one day, or anything in between!
-Families are strongly encouraged to come for multiple days for increased educational benefits, to fully experience the breadth of the program, and for multiple day discounts.
+We meet Monday through Thursday, 4 days a week for 5 hours a day at our Carp Children’s Farm plot in Carpinteria.
+Come for all four days, one day, or anything in between!
+Families are encouraged to attend multiple days to fully experience all the activities and subjects the program offers, and to take advantage of multi-day discounts.

 Farm to Table is a year-long program with fall and spring semesters meeting from 10am to 3pm.